 Starlink: Battle for Atlas: A parent’s guide to computing at home

-Following on from last week’s workshop, Crazy Mazes, this week’s workshop in our computing at home teaching series is Starlink: Battle for Atlas, a workshop that will teach your children how to design and create a space shooter style arcade game.
+Following on from last week’s workshop, App in a Day this week’s workshop in our computing at home teaching series is Starlink: Battle for Atlas, a workshop that will teach your children how to design and create a space shooter style arcade game.

 Part 1 of the workshop will introduce the three building blocks of programming constructs: sequence, selection and iteration.

-- Following this we will then learn about how different constructs are used in programming and how we can use these to plan our computer game
+· Following this we will then learn about how different constructs are used in programming and how we can use these to plan a computer game

 Part 2 of the workshop will teach your child how to take the plan for their Starlink game and create their own version using Scratch.